 Bio: Bea played four years of varsity at Randolph High School in New Jersey and was named to All-Conference three times.
 At Haverford College (D-III) in Pennsylvania, Bea started as a freshman and won numerous Conference Weekly Honor Rolls and All-Tournament trophies.
 In 2009, she was listed in NACBA’s men and women’s “Top 26 Players to Watch in the Nation.”
-She has coached all over the place; most recently, at Edmonds-Woodway High School, Edmonds Sports Academy, Northside Swarm, and Redmond High School.
-She received her Master of Fine Arts from the University of Washington, served as an AmeriCorps VISTA Program Coordinator at UW’s Center for Leadership in Athletics, and worked for two years at UW’s Foundation for International Understanding Through Students.
+She has coached all over the place; most recently, at Redmond High School.
+She received her Master of Fine Arts from the University of Washington, served as an AmeriCorps VISTA Program Coordinator at UW’s Center for Leadership in Athletics, and worked at UW’s Foundation for International Understanding Through Students.
 She founded Basketball Education in Action in 2013 and the Awesome Sports Project in 2015.
-Fav WNBA Player: SUE BIRD!
-SUUUEEE BIIIIRRRRDDDD!
-Fav Sports Moment: the final two minutes of the WNBA Finals in 2016.
+Fav WNBA Player: SUUUEEE BIIIIRRRRDDDD!
+Fav Sports Moment: Half-court buzzer beater in high school against our rival town.

 Kerstin played varsity at Mountlake Terrace High School, and was named Athlete of the Year during her senior year.
 Kerstin went on to play at Highline Community College for two years, where her team won a Division Championship.
 She transferred to the University of Washington to complete her undergraduate degree before leaving to attend the University of Kentucky to complete her master’s degree.
-Once she returned to Washington she began coaching and training local AAU teams.
-Today she coaches for Seattle Future.
+Once she returned to Washington, she began coaching and training local AAU teams.
+Today, she coaches at PURE Athletic Training and Mentoring out of Federal Way.
 Fav WNBA Player: Tina Thompson Fav Sports Moment: As a fan, watching the Univ. of Kentucky men’s basketball team win the NCAA National Championship in 2012 while attending school there!

 JENNIFER BRESLER | Graphic Designer

 Jennifer Bresler (DeYoung) was a two-time All-KingCo and All-State 1st-Team selection when she helped Redmond High School to place 7th, 4th, and 2nd in the state tournament.
 She later helped Northwest University to finish 3rd-place at the NCCAA National Tournament and she was named 1st-Team All-Conference and 1st-Team All-American.
 She finished her degree at Bellevue College, where she led her team to a 2nd-Place finish at the NWAAC tournament.
-She has volunteered as an assistant coach at Redmond High School for the past two years.
+She has volunteered as an assistant coach at Redmond High School for two years and is currently the Varsity Assistant.
 Fav WNBA Player: Sue Bird.
 Fav Sports Moment: the Seahawks winning the Super Bowl 🙂